 This exploration is for all ages, as the colored smilies show.
 You can do the Seven Brother reader’s theater with your whole family together!

 The Chinese Tale of Seven Brothers reader’s theater is a combination history, geography, and arts exploration from Unit 2-16.
 The unit covers the history of medieval China and Japan, a geography section about China, and an Asian arts section (there’s also a terrific science component about electricity in this one!).
-Layers of Learning has hands-on experiments in every unit of this family-friendly curriculum.
+Layers of Learning has hands-on explorations in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 Reading stories from any culture can reveal what they value.
 The culture, values, and strength of the Chinese people come to life through their stories.
 Especially in light of the Cultural Revolution, which suppressed the Chinese people by attempting to destroy their knowledge and stories, we must recognize the role that stories play in helping us pass on our culture and our identities.
 Stories unify, teach, pass on values, and reveal historical and cultural truths.